Presteej-zz/Web-Developer-Bootcamp/README.md

 Meet Bootstrap 4 - This is just me doing VSCode as a canvas to mess around with all of the newer features from Bootstrap 4.
 Nothing special in particular, but I guess it showcases that I know how to use the newer features.

 Aurora Project- Bootstrap 4 project that's just a basic website design for a faux website called "Aurora".

+Museum of Candy! - Bootstrap 4 project that's a responsive design for a fictional "Museum of Candy" company.